Drew Fortescue: Playing style

-Prior to the 2024-25 season, USA Today writer Vincent Z. Mercogliano rated Fortescue as the Rangers' 6th best prospect, The Hockey News rated him as the Rangers' 5th best prospect, and McKeen's Hockey rated him as the Rangers' 9th best prospect.
+Prior to the 2024–25 season, USA Today writer Vincent Z. Mercogliano rated Fortescue as the Rangers' sixth-best prospect, The Hockey News rated him as the Rangers' fifth-best prospect, and McKeen's Hockey rated him as the Rangers' ninth-best prospect.
 He is a reliable stay-at-home defenseman who has not produced much offense.
 He is also a strong penalty killer.
 The Hockey News said "He makes life hard for the opposition and uses his stick well."
-Scout Jess Rubenstein rated him as the Rangers' best defeneman prospect entering the 2024-25 season and said "I like his size and on-ice vision.
+Scout Jess Rubenstein rated him as the Rangers' best defenseman prospect entering the 2024–25 season and said "I like his size and on-ice vision.
 He plays a clean, physical game but needs more offense."
-One NHL executive compared him to gritty Ranger defenseman Ryan Lindgren.
+One NHL executive compared him to Rangers' defenseman Ryan Lindgren.
 Boston College associate head coach Brendan Buckley particularly praised Fortescue's breakout passes and said "He is exceptional at going back and getting pucks and making a good first touch with pucks and I think that is so valuable in today's hockey, being able to have a reliable defenseman back there that can get pucks and move them quickly up to his forwards."
 According to Eagles' head coach Greg Brown:

 He was relied on in key situations.
 Right away as a freshman, he showed that he could handle playing against the other team's top players...He's very good at breaking pucks out.
 He can see his options quickly and find the open guy.
 I think that was probably his one of his top strengths...He had no fear in finding the middle if that was the right play, and he could execute on a high level."

-Before the 2025-26 season, Mercogliano and Peter Baugh of The Athletic rated Fortescue as the Rangers' 7th best prospect.
-Hockey News writer Stan Fischler also rated him as the Rangers' 7th best prospect.
+Before the 2025–26 season, Mercogliano and Peter Baugh of The Athletic rated Fortescue as the Rangers' seventh-best prospect.
+The Hockey News writer Stan Fischler also rated him as the Rangers' seventh-best prospect.
 Brown said of Fortescue before the season that "He eats a ton of minutes against the top forwards in all of college hockey.
-He’s very effective and efficient, and has the mental game to read very well and understand what he needs to do to defend."
+He's very effective and efficient, and has the mental game to read very well and understand what he needs to do to defend."

 Personal life

 Fortescue's cousin C.J.
 McGee is a professional ice hockey defenseman with the Savannah Ghost Pirates of the ECHL.
-Another cousin, Liam McLinskey, plays college hockey for the Holy Cross Crusaders and was a top 10 finalist for the Hobey Baker Award.
+Another cousin, Liam McLinskey, plays for the Charlotte Checkers of the American Hockey League (AHL) and was a top 10 finalist for the Hobey Baker Award while playing in college for the Holy Cross Crusaders.